 - 4. The annual allowance of the widows of traveling and superannuated preachers, shall be one hundred dollars. - 5.
-The orphans of traveling, superannuated, and worn out preachers, shall be allowed by the Annual Conference the same sums respectively which are allowed to the children of living preachers.
+There shall be allowed to the orphans of traveling and superannuated preachers. the annual sum of twenty-four dollars for each child under seven years of age, and thirty-six dollars for each child over seven and under fourteen.
 And on the death of a preacher, leaving a child or children without so much of worldly goods as should be necessary to his, her, or their support, the Annual Conference of which he was a member shall raise, in such a manner as may be deemed best, a yearly sum for the subsistence and education of such orphan child or children, until he, she, or they, shall have arrived at fourteen years of age.
 The amount of which yearly sum shall be fixed by a committee of the Conference at each session in advance. - 6.
-It shall be the duty of the committee ap pointed by the Official Board, who shall be members of our Church, to make, after consultation with the preacher, an estimate of the amount necessary to furnish fuel and table expenses for the family or families of preachers stationed with them, which estimate shall be subject to the action of the Official Board; and the Stewards shall provide, by such means as they may devise to meet such expenses, in money or otherwise: provided the Stewards shall not appropriate moneys collected for the regular quarterly allowance of preachers to the payment of family expenses.
+Each Annual Conference may order collections for necessitous cases amongst claimants upon its superannuated funds; and the money so collected, shall be divided by the Annual Conference, as in the exercise of its discretion the necessities of each case may demand. - 7.
+It shall be the duty of the committee appointed by the Official Board, who shall be members of our Church, to make, after consultation with the preacher, an estimate of the amount necessary to furnish fuel and table expenses for the family or families of preachers stationed with them, which estimate shall be subject to the action of the Official Board; and the Stewards shall provide, by such means as they may devise to meet such expenses, in money or otherwise; provided the Stewards shall not appropriate moneys collected for the regular quarterly allowance of preachers to the payment of family expenses.

-Let every class leader at the commencement of the year, ascertain how much each member of his class is able and willing to pay, per week, for the support of the preachers, and note the same in his class-book, and diligently see to it that the collections are made weekly, duly credited, and paid over to the Steward for the benefit of the preachers.
+Let every class leader at the commencement of the year, ascertain how much each member of his class is able and willing to pay, per week, for the support of the preachers, and note the same in his class-book, and diligently see to it, that the collections are made weekly, duly credited, and paid over to the Steward for the benefit of the preachers.

-7. Let the Stewards circulate among our friends, a subscription, payable quarterly, to supply the deficiency in the preacher's allowance; and if there be any surplus arising from the class collections and the quarterly subscriptions, it shall be appropriated for the support of missions, unless otherwise ordered by the Official Board.
+8. Let the Stewards circulate among our friends, a subscription, payable quarterly, to supply the deficiency in the preacher's allowance; and if there be any surplus arising from the class collections and the quarterly subscriptions, it shall be appropriated for the support of missions, unless otherwise ordered by the Official Board.